TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-13-7-tips-you-should-know-before-going-to-university.md

 **Where are you?**

 Are you in high school?
-Do you think about going to University?
+Do you think about going to university?
 Or do you already work?

 Which point do find most useful?
-What would your advise be?
+What would your advice be?

-Let me know in the commments.
+Let me know in the comments.

 <br>